JeffVenancius/BeLL-programing-language/README.md

 - airplane? mermaid? cat?
 -- phrase: "This duck is kinda weird."
 - animal?
--- phrase += "animal it is, but what kind?" (need to find something to replace +=, you know, more human readable) -- keep going (don't need to break all the time, based on GDScript)
+-- phrase is and "animal it is, but what kind?" ('is and' means concatenation, always. if you do 'item foo: 1 is and 2' you'll get 12)
+-- keep going ('keep going' is like 'continue', don't need to break all the time, based on GDScript)
 - swan?
 -- phrase += "A swan?
 That's why they bullied my boy!!"
 - whatever: (whatever is a wild card)